Associazione Culturale dei Triangoli

 In the three year educational program (1998-2001) held jointly with the University of Bari's Interdepartmental Center for Peace Research and the Regional Institute of Educational Research in Puglia on the theme "Education and Awareness", the President of the Association, also in his capacity of Representative of the UN endorsed University for Peace, conducted that part of the program relative to the United Nations and its specialized Agencies which, for the teaching staff in that area, significantly increased their knowledge of peace education.

-As from June 2000 a new editorial initiative was launched intent on contributing to improve public opinion: Good News Agency, a news bulletin that the Association emits in Italian, in English and in Portuguese and which carries news from the world of the UN, institutions, NGOs, service associations and volunteer groups.
-It is sent free through the Internet to more than 10 000 media and editorial journalists of the daily newspapers and periodical magazines and of the radio and television stations in 54 countries as well as 3 000 NGOs, universities and colleges.
-(Not to mention about 23 000 Rotarians in the world.)
+As from June 2000 a new editorial initiative was launched intent on contributing to improve public opinion: Good News Agency, a news bulletin that the Association emits in Italian, in English and Portuguese and which carries news from the world of the UN, institutions, NGOs, service associations and volunteer groups.
+It is sent free through the Internet to more than 10 000 media and editorial journalists of the daily newspapers and periodical magazines and of the radio and television stations in 54 countries as well as 3 000 NGOs and 1 500 high schools and colleges (not to mention about 27 000 Rotarians in the world.)